Beyond the rich and famous: Why more couples are choosing to enter into prenuptial agreements

 By preparing now, you’ll both have an understanding of what will happen if you were to separate, without having to endure a costly legal battle.

-If you think a nuptial agreement might be right for you, don’t be afraid to bring it up with your partner.
-It might seem like an awkward conversation to have, but ultimately it can provide clarity and security for both of you.
+If you think a nuptial agreement might be right for you, don’t b e afraid to bring it up with your partner.
+It might seem like an awkward conversation to have (see our tips here on how to ask for a prenup without upsetting your fiancé), but ultimately it can provide clarity and security for both of you.

 Once the agreement is signed and stored somewhere safe, you’ll probably never need to use it.
 But having it can give you peace of mind and help you focus on building a happy life together.